 As far as sculpting relatively androgynous breasts goes, Dr. Jacobs will work with you in consultation to develop the right strategy.
 How much tissue should be removed?
 Where will the incisions be placed?
 Will you need to address your nipples and/or areolas?
 These are all decisions you’ll feel comfortable making with a plastic surgeon who has helped men and women over three decades to feel satisfied with their breasts.

 Female nipples and areolas tend to be larger than those men have, and some patients opt to have one or both surgically reduced.
-If you’re interested and your breasts require mastectomy, nipple/areola reduction can probably be performed at the same time.
+If you’re interested and your breasts require a mastectomy, nipple/areola reduction can probably be performed at the same time.
 If you are having minimal scar surgery, nipple/areola reduction may be better performed later in a simple outpatient procedure.

 Ready to Find out More?

-One thing to understand is that Dr. Jacobs can not remove ALL your breast tissue.
+One thing to understand is that Dr. Jacobs cannot remove ALL of your breast tissue.
 Everyone has some measure of fat and breast gland under the skin-even the most masculine looking guys.
 To get a sense of his skill in creating male breast contours, you may want to take a look at some of his before and after male breast reduction photos.
 Even though your breasts may be larger than many you will see in the “before” photos, you can get a sense of what to expect.

 “Realistic expectation” is an important concept in planning for any cosmetic procedure, and Dr. Jacobs is adept at helping patients understand what their final results are likely to be.
 That way, men and women who work with him are equipped to make sound decisions.